[Major revision–posted 9/17/21 (replaces 8/29/13 edition)]

 Operating Policy and Procedure

-REVIEW: This OP will be reviewed in July of odd-numbered year by the Assistant Vice President for Operations with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in July of odd-numbered years by the Managing Director of Engineering Services and the Associate Vice President for Operations with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 a.
 Customer Project Request

-A Customer Project Request (Attachment B) is a formal request for work requiring planning and/or design and may involve multiple shops for in-house or contract accomplishment and is used to request construction projects costing less than $1 million or renovation projects costing less than $2 million.
-Projects exceeding these amounts should be submitted to Facilities Planning and Construction (FP&C).
+A Customer Project Request can be completed at http://www.depts.ttu.edu/operations/iServiceDesk-Intermediary.php.
+The Customer Project Request is a formal request for work requiring planning and/or design and may involve multiple shops for in-house or contract accomplishment and is used to request new construction projects costing less than $4 million or renovation projects costing less than $4 million.
+Projects exceeding these amounts will be submitted to Facilities Planning & Construction (FP&C).

 b.
 Funding Responsibility